Local traffic could turn tragic as season nears peak - NewsBreak

 “It’s so dangerous, it’s just wrong,” said Foley.
 “We saw someone on a scooter, and we saw them go up on one wheel and just weaving in and out of cars on one wheel.”

 Locals said they’ve even seen scooters on sidewalks.
-It’s not that there’s a vendetta against scooters.
-Heck, some say they ride their own.
+It’s not that there’s a vendetta against scooters, some say they ride their own.

 “Go ahead and do it but be careful, pay attention, respect what’s going on on the streets because there’s a lot of crazies out here,” said Miller.